-In June 2016, SMRTAC trained over twenty individuals to be B-Con instructors in their local regions.
+SMRTAC has trained individuals to be B-Con instructors in their local regions.
 If your community has a need to educate a group of individuals, if you want to become a course instructor, or already are an instructor, we have resources for you.

 The only thing more tragic than a death from bleeding…is a death that could have been prevented.

 Advanced Trauma Life Support (ATLS) is a 2 day course offered through the American College of Surgeons to provide its participants with a safe and reliable method for the immediate treatment of injured patients and basic knowledge of assessment, resuscitation and stabilization, recognition and arrangement of patient necessitating transfer to tertiary care center.

 The Rural Trauma Team Development Course (RTTDC) emphasizes a team approach to the initial evaluation and resuscitation of the trauma patient at a rural facility.
 Developed by the Rural Trauma Committee of the American College of Surgeons Committee on Trauma (ACS COT), RTTDC is based on the concept that in most situations, rural facilities can form a trauma team consisting of at least three core members.
 The course is offered in a single day or modular format.